Happy Thanksgiving, Minnesota!

 Federal and state services: Closed.

-Grocery stores: It varies from store to store – some are 24-hour stores (like many Cub Foods), some will have reduced hours (Whole Foods will be open 9 a.m. to 2 p.m., some Hy-Vees are closing at 2 p.m., some at 3 p.m., Target and Walmart open later at 5 p.m. and 6 p.m. respectively), while others (Aldi, Costco, Sam's Club) won't open at all.
+Grocery stores: It varies from store to store – some are 24-hour stores like many Cub Foods (though some will close at 4 p.m.) and Hy-Vees, while some will have reduced hours (Whole Foods will be open 7 a.m. to 5 p.m., Coborn's is open 6 a.m.-2 p.m.).
+Others (Lunds & Byerlys, Aldi, Costco, Sam's Club) won't open at all.

 Parking meters: Parking meters in most cities won't be enforced on Thanksgiving.
-In Minneapolis, for example, metered parking will be free on both Thursday and Black Friday, however meters run by the Park Board and the University of Minnesota will still be in operation, as well private companies that run their own meters.
+In Minneapolis, for example, metered parking will be free on both Thursday and Black Friday.
+However, meters run by the Park Board and the University of Minnesota will still be in operation, as well as private companies that run their own meters.

 The Minnesota Valley Transit Authority will only run Route 495 and the Metro Red Line on Thanksgiving Day, while some routes will resume on Friday albeit on a reduced service.
-More info here.
+More information here.

 Garbage/recycling collection: If Thursday is your garbage/recycling pickup day, you won't see any service on Thanksgiving, and it will most likely be pushed back a day to Friday.

-Those who get theirs collection on Friday can expect it to be pushed back to Monday.
+Those who get their collection on Friday can expect it to be pushed back to Monday.

-The South Transfer Station in Minneapolis will also be closed Thanksgiving, though will re-open on Friday.
+The South Transfer Station in Minneapolis will also be closed on Thanksgiving, though it will re-open on Friday.

 Post Offices: They will be closed for Thanksgiving but will open for Black Friday.
 Deliveries will return to normal schedules on Friday.
-Delivery services like FedEx and UPS will also be closed.
+Delivery services like FedEx and UPS will also be closed on Thanksgiving Day.

-Schools and universities: Most public schools and universities will be closed on Thanksgiving.
+Schools and universities: Public schools and most universities will be closed on Thanksgiving.

 Public libraries: Closed.